yyskjk/PyCrypto/README.md

 # PyCrypto
 It is a Cryptocurrency Portfolio Manager.
+It utilizes CoinMarketCap’s crypto API for real-time cryptocurrency exchange trade data.